mandarpriya/Climate-Analysis/README.md

 ### Drought Analysis:-
+# Analysis:- Focus is on long term trend, so using monthly series of drought indices with a frequency of 12,36,24,48 .
+The plots shows that last decade has witnesses increase in temperature and on the other decrease in precipitation.
+This makes the situation worse in future as with further increase in temperature the weather will become more dry and will result in a further decrease in precipitation resulting in a severe drought.

-The Reconnaissance Drought Index (RDI) is a meteorological drought index that assesses drought severity by comparing precipitation to potential evapotranspiration (PET).
+### The Reconnaissance Drought Index (RDI) is a meteorological drought index that assesses drought severity by comparing precipitation to potential evapotranspiration (PET).
 It's a valuable tool for understanding water availability and is often used in agriculture and water resource management.
 ### RDI 12 monthly Index
 ![RDI 12 Monthly ](DWD_Folder/Plots/RDI_12_Hamburg.png)